bmilcs/odin-javascript-final-project/README.md

 The fix required adding a custom 404 page (`public/404.html`) and a script to my index.html (`src/index.html`).

-### "Specials" API Responses: Missing Comedian ID
+### API Limitations & Lack of Experience

+My initial strategy for this site was to use the TMDB api directly from the frontend.
+My vision for the search field was to query TMDB for people who have media containing the standup comedy keyword.
+Unfortunately, TMDB People Search API doesn't allow you to filter by anything other than the search query (person's name).

-When directly visiting `/specials/{tmdbId}`, the id of the special is retrieved from the url via `useParams()`, which is then used to fetch the data from TMDB.
+When directly visiting `/specials/{tmdbId}` on my site, the id of the special was retrieved from the url via `useParams()`, which then triggered a fetch from TMDB.
 However, the TMDB Discovery API's response doesn't contain the comedian's ID.
-This presented a problem: if a user directly visits a standup special URL, the app wouldn't be able to fetch the comedian's information & other work in a "View this comedian's other work" section.
+This presented a problem: if a user directly visits a standup special URL, the app wouldn't be able to fetch the comedian's information & other work.

-> To be continued

-### Adding New Comedians & TMDB People Search API

-My goal for the search field on the site was to query TMDB for people who have media that contains the standup comedy keyword.
-Unfortunately, TMDB People Search API doesn't allow you to filter by anything other than the search query (person's name).

-> To be continued
+These issues, among others, forced me to completely scrap my original plan.

+## Future Plans & Ideas

+This project is far from perfect.
+The instructions provided by the Odin Project said to get 80% of the way there, and I believe I accomplished that.
+Here are some things I'd like to accomplish in the future:

+- Clearly separate favorites from comedian subscriptions, so users can opt in/out of e-mail notifications
+- User settings page: change e-mail, password, etc.
+- Add podcast integrations & notifications: most comedians release podcasts on a regularly basis via YouTube, Spotify, etc.
+- Add frontend display variations: sliding carousels, decorative lists, animations, etc.
+- Add a user community: comments & messaging

 ## Screenshots